Ruth Althén: Biography

-She made her début as Aida in 1914 at the Royal Swedish Opera when she was engaged in 1918.
+She made her début as Aida in 1914 at the Royal Swedish Opera where she was engaged in 1918.
 Other successful roles included Elsa in Lohengrin, Elena in Mefistofele and Elisabet in Tannhäuser.
 She also played Desdemona in Otello, Rosina in The Marriage of Figaro and Emerentia in The Doomsday Prophets.
 In 1927, she performed in the Swedish première of Turandot.
 She also performed in concerts.

-Ruth Althén died in Stockholm on 13 September 1985 and was buried in Östra Begravningsplatsen.
+Ruth Althén died in Stockholm on 13 September 1985 and was buried in Östra Begravningsplatsen i Kristianstad.

 Discography

 Ruth Althén is one of the singers on the His Master's Voice recording "Operan (Röster Från Stockholmsoperan Under 100 År" where she sings "Desdemonas Bön" from Verdi's Otello.